BlrChessClub/BCC-website/events/2025/06-14-chess-camp.md

 - Special Surprises from `Circle Chess`
 - `Mini tournaments` at the end of each day
 - `Certificates` for participants meeting the minimum criteria
-- Open for all – **Walk in, join anytime,** and enjoy the learning journey!